goatonabicycle/things-on-this-page/README.md

 ## Todo:

 - UI
-  - This should be a subtle little icon somewhere.
-Clicking on it should then show the main popup.
+  x This should be a subtle little icon somewhere.
+Clicking on it should then show the main popup. x Close button
-  - Close button
-  - Reset button
   - Categories
   - Options.
   - Explanation system.
 If I hover over things there could be a bit of a description about how that things is calculated.